-The bone cut is now carried anterior to the tumor using a saw.
-Care is taken to resect a 1 cm margin of normal bone anterior to the tumor.
+The bone cut made using a saw.
+Care is taken to resect a 1 cm margin of normal bone at the side of the remaining mandible.

 The tumor is visualized intraorally and 1.5 cm soft tissue margins are marked (eg. with an electro cautery) around all visible or palpable tumor in the oral cavity.

 The bone is retracted laterally, thus exposing the previously marked resection margin.

 Medially, soft tissue cuts are made through the floor of mouth, the mylohyoid muscle, suprahyoid muscles, and deep tongue muscles if necessary.

 Medially, the attachments of the medial pterygoid are released from the ascending ramus and the temporalis muscle is detached from the coronoid process.

 Laterally, the extension of the soft tissue resection depends on tumor infiltration and could include the masseter muscle, parotid gland, and facial nerve branches.